ridlees/Sreality-scrapper/README.md

 The tool is designed for cron usage.

 0. Run once createDatabase.py.
 1. Start by running main.py.
-On first run (or big changes in Sreality listing) it can run for multiple hours.
-Currently testing running it 4 times a day (every six hours).
+On first run (or big changes in Sreality listing) it can run for multiple hours*.
 2. As often as you want - run createCSV.py to get data.csv

+*fixed it with the power of pool.
+However, it still can take around 40 minutes.
+Users beware.